Rope (1957 film)

 Rope is a 1957 Australian television film based on the play Rope by Patrick Hamilton.
 It was presented in real time.

 Broadcast live in Sydney, it was kinescoped/telerecorded for showing in Melbourne (these were the only Australian cities with TV at the time).
 Based on the play by Patrick Hamilton, it aired in a 70-minute time-slot on non-commercial ABC.

+It was one of several Patrick Hamilton adaptations done on Australian television.
+It was also arguably one of the first depictions of queer characters on Australian television.
+Murder mysteries were popular subjects for Australian television plays.

 Plot

 Two friends, Granello and Brandon, commit murder for the thrill of it.
 They hide the body in their apartment and invite the family and friends of their victim over for a party.